MicrosoftTeams-image.jpg

 When developing smart-city applications, we always work closely with other knowledge institutions, municipalities, companies and also the educational field.
 Students from a wide range of programmes work together in a pleasant and supportive learning environment.
 They have great deal freedom of choice and the opportunity to gain experience in their field by collaborating with our partners.

-The research group is involved in the following degree programmes:
+The research group is involved in the following programmes:

 Jongeman zit achter zijn laptop en drinkt thee